How Long Does It Typically Take to Get a Nursing Degree?

 Become a Nurse Quicker By Earning Your Degree Online

 Earning a BSN degree is a necessary step if you want to maximize your potential salary as a nurse.
-While in-person BSN degrees take four years to complete, you can earn an Accelerated Bachelor of Science in Nursing (ABSN) in just one year through online ABSN programs.
+While in-person BSN degrees take four years to complete, you can earn an Accelerated Bachelor of Science in Nursing (ABSN) in just two years through online ABSN programs.

 The content published on our blog is reviewed by credentialed healthcare professionals to give you the most up-to-date and professionally accurate information.
 This particular article was professionally reviewed by Colleen Sanders, RN, FNP-BC on April 20, 2021.